autopi-io/documentation/docs/cloud/fleet/Device_Install_Procedure.md

 This is a detailed description of how to infleet new devices to any fleet, how to pair devices to vehicles and how to assigne devices to templates.

-## Procedure for Pairing a device and vehicle.
+## Procedure for Pairing a Device and Vehicle.
 In this section we will go over the process of a device with either an existing vehicle or creating a new vehicle.

 1. Login to your fleet managment cloud service such as cloud.autopi.io